 No products in the cart.

 In some cases, it would be advisable to add plastic sheeting to all windows so as to reduce heat loss during cold seasons.
 This should be done in lieu of installing storm doors and windows.
-Aluminum sliding doors should also have this plastic sheeting due to the fact that they have a larger surface area exposed.
-Regardless of your aluminum sliding door size, adding this plastic sheet is highly advisable since they are inexpensive and very easy to install.
+Aluminium sliding doors should also have this plastic sheeting due to the fact that they have a larger surface area exposed.
+Regardless of your aluminium sliding door size, adding this plastic sheet is highly advisable since they are inexpensive and very easy to install.
 Lastly, check all your outlets for drafts since they are very common especially in old houses.